nlsy-links/NlsyLinks/article/outline.md

 Standard terminology is to refer second generation subjects as `children' when they are younger than age 15 (NSLYC), and as `young adults' when they are 15 and older (NLSY79-YA); though they are the same respondents, different funding mechanisms and different survey items necessitate the distinction.
 This cohort is sometimes abbreviated as `NLSY79-C', `NLSY79C', `NLSY-C' or `NLSYC'.
 This packages uses `Gen2' to refer to subjects of this generation, regardless of their age at the time of the survey.

+* Ambiguous Siblings
+* Ambiguous Twins
 ----------------------------------------------------

 # Retrieving Data with the NLS Investigator
 * This will use much of the existing `NlsyInvestigator` vignette.

+Once a researcher has has a research idea, we suggest to then explore what the NLSY study can offer by poking around the (a) vast online documentation and (b) NLS Investigator.
+The documentation online (www.qqq), and has general information (*e.g.*, how to connect the nationally representative sample was collected), topical information (*e.g.*, what medical and health information has been collected across survey waves and subject ages), and descriptive summaries (*e.g.*, attrition over time for different race and ethnic groups).
+This material has helpful suggestions which variables are available and appropriate.

+With these hints, it's time to turn to select and download the specific variables from the NLS Investigator.
+The NLS Investigator is described briefly here (see the [NLS Investigator](https://github.com/LiveOak/NlsyLinks/blob/master/inst/doc/NlsInvestigator.pdf) vignette for more detailed instruction).
+Unless you need only a handful of variables, researches new to the NLSY should expect round trips as they iteratively improve and complete their variable set.
+First select the 'Study'

 ----------------------------------------------------